Advestis/transparentpath/README.md

 files = mypath.parent.glob("*.csv")  # Returns a Iterator[TransparentPath], can be casted to list
 ```

+As you can see from the previous example, all methods returning a path from a TransparentPath return a
+TransparentPath.

 ### Dask

 TransparentPath supports writing and reading Dask dataframes from and to csv, excel, parquet and HDF5, both locally and